AmeriCorps Seniors: History

 Senior Corps was formed from a merge of its constituent programs: Foster Grandparents, Retired and Senior Volunteer Program (RSVP), and Senior Companions.
 The three were originally mandated under the Domestic Volunteer Service Act of 1973 with similar aims.
 The three programs have unique histories, and each was developed to meet a specific need, but all were crafted on the same belief that older adults are valuable resources to their communities.
 When the Corporation for National and Community Service was formed by then-president Bill Clinton in 1993, the three organizations were reformed into the single agency Senior Corps.

-The Foster Grandparent Program was piloted on August 28, 1965, to entice low income people over 60 in community service.
+The Foster Grandparent Program was piloted on August 28, 1965, to attract low income individuals over 60 into community service.
 The program quickly revealed the positive impact these thriving older Americans have on exceptional and special needs children and grew in scope.
 In the 1980s, the Foster Grandparent Program was championed by First Lady Nancy Reagan.
 She drew attention to the program and helped it grow as one of her pet projects.

 In 1968, the Senior Companion Program began as part of the Department of Health, Education and Welfare and Administration on Aging.
 Five years later, President Richard Nixon asked Congress to expand the role of low-income older volunteers who provide personal services to others.
 Seven months later, the Senior Companion Program was signed into law.

 RSVP began as an outgrowth by private groups and government agencies to create opportunities of engagement, activity, and growth for older Americans.
 One of the earliest programs, the Community Service Society of New York, began in 1965 on Staten Island.
 The project involved a small group of volunteers who were dedicated to serving their communities in a variety of ways.
 It was due to the success of their efforts that led to an amendment to the Older Americans Act, creating RSVP as a nationwide program in 1969.